cpuncekar/top-eCommerce/README.md

 13. **[MercadoLibre](https://mercadolibre.com/)**: The leading eCommerce platform in Latin America.
 14. **[JD.com](https://jd.com/)**: A major Chinese online retailer, known for electronics and appliances.
 15. **[Lazada](https://www.lazada.com/en/)**: Operating in Southeast Asia, Lazada offers diverse products and services.
+16. **[Shopify](https://www.shopify.com/))**: No.1 eCommerce Platform for All Businesses.
+Start, Run + Grow Your Business with Shopify®.
+Customize Your Store With Our Website Builder.
+Trusted by Millions of Businesses.
+Shop Pay at Checkout.